 - Avoid exercising near busy roads or when there is visible smog.

 Regular exercise is critical for the health of the lungs, heart, and entire body.
 Health experts recommend that everyone try some form of regular exercise, regardless of age or physical fitness.
 Even people with chronic lung conditions can see health improvements with regular physical activity.
-The Centers for Disease Control and Prevention (CDC) recommend that adults:
+The

 - Perform at least 150 minutes of moderate-intensity aerobic exercise, such as walking, each week.
 People participating in intense aerobic exercise, such as running, should aim for 75 minutes per week.

 - Take part in strength-based activities, such as body weight exercises or weightlifting, at least 2 days per week.

 Breathing exercises can also strengthen the lungs.
 Try the following:

 - Inhale through the nose.
 Then breathe out through pursed lips — try to exhale for twice as long as inhaling.

 - Practice belly breathing, which uses the diaphragm to pull air deep into the lungs.
 Take a breath and let the belly expand, then exhale so the belly contracts.

 - Practice the two exercises above while breathing normally for 5–10 minutes each per day.
 When more comfortable with the techniques, a person can practice them while they are short of breath.